tapadipti/quick-repo/README.md

 # Quick repo

-This is q quick repo for test purposes.
+This is quick repo for test purposes.